 Adopting a zero waste lifestyle may appear intimidating at first.
 It can feel like a lot of time and money is required – things which are in short supply for most people.
 You’re not alone.
 Everybody who starts their zero waste journeys has similar doubts.
+But, these zero-waste bloggers will make achieving a zero-waste lifestyle an easy-to-follow process for you!
 It’s important to remember that zero waste means different things for different people.
 Small, positive steps for the environment can have a huge overall impact.
 No action is too small or too big and every effort counts.

 Bea Johnson is said to be the mother of zero waste.
 She turned her at-home lifestyle into a global movement in 2008, and has now amassed a huge following.
 With her simple yet informative blog, Zero Waste Home, which is now a bestselling book, Johnson has become a social media icon and public speaker.
 From zero waste kitchen hacks to zero waste travelling, she has shown the world how a plastic free lifestyle can be both stylish and enjoyable.